-The NSRL also engages the scientific community (worldwide), K-12 and college students, and the general public via its website, <www.depts.ttu.edu/ nsrl>.
+The NSRL also engages the scientific community (worldwide), K-12 and college students, and the general public via its website, www.depts.ttu.edu/nsrl.
 The website contains information about the NSRL's mission and purpose, collections, curators and staff, publications, "news" about recent NSRL happenings, and more.
-The website provides online access to our searchable Mammal Specimen Database, which contains information about all of our cataloged mammals.
-The database is used primarily by researchers to obtain data and to determine the availability of specimens or tissues they wish to borrow for their research.
-The website also contains access to all of our published Occasional Papers and Special Publications, available for free download as PDFs, and instructions for authors that wish to submit manuscripts for consideration.
+The website provides online access to our searchable Mammal Specimen Database, which contains information about all cataloged mammals deposited in the NSRL.
+The database is used primarily by researchers to obtain data and to determine the availability of specimens or tissues they wish to borrow for available for free download as PDFs, and instructions for authors that wish to submit manuscripts for consideration.
 Our publications are used as reference materials by researchers, students, and the general public.

-One of the most frequently used assets of the NSRL website is the digital version of The Mammals of Texas (2016), authored by Dr. David J. Schmidly (former TTU President and an NSRL Research Associate) and Dr. Robert D. Bradley (NSRL Director), and made available courtesy of an agreement with University of Texas Press and Texas Parks and Wildlife Department.
+One of the most frequently used assets of the NSRL website is the digital version of The Mammals of Texas (2016), authored by Dr. David J. Schmidly (former TTU President and an NSRL Research Associate) and Dr. Robert D. Bradley (NSRL Director), and made their research.
+The website also contains access to all published Occasional Papers and Special Publications,

+Texas (2016), authored by Dr. David J. Schmidly (former TTU President and an NSRL Research Associate) and Dr. Robert D. Bradley (NSRL Director), and made available courtesy of an agreement with University of Texas Press and Texas Parks and Wildlife Department (Fig. 53).
 This popular reference book is used by the scientific community, amateur naturalists, teachers, and schoolchildren for information about the diverse mammalian fauna of Texas.
 The webpages of The Mammals of Texas receive an average of 167 page views per day.

-The NSRL website also contains links to our newsletter, which is distributed to our mailing list of Research Associates, former students, and other colleagues in science.
+The NSRL website also contains links to the NSRL newsletter, which is distributed to our mailing list of Research Associates, former students, and other colleagues in science.
 The NSRL newsletter highlights the recent activities and accomplishments of the NSRL, including feature stories about research projects, lists of publications by our affiliated faculty, staff, and students, lists of research grants, news of upcoming events, and more.